blytkerchan/blytkerchan.github.io/_posts/2009-07-29-funky-functional-programming-and-looping.markdown

   programming summers into
   sheerly fun coding
 layout: post
-permalink: /blog/2009/07/funky-functional-programming-and-looping/
-slug: funky-functional-programming-and-looping
 title: Funky, functional programming and looping
 wordpress_id: 103
 categories:
   - C &amp; C++
   - Software Design
 tags:
   - functional programming
   - programming
 ---

 I'm currently working on a scriptable simulator for a firmware.
 At first, I was going to script it using Pything: a nice, object-oriented language that can be embedded into C++ using [Boost.Python](http://www.boost.org/doc/libs/release/libs/python/doc/index.html).
 I soon (well, soon... after a morning of trying) found out that it was not going to be as easy as I though, though, because the version of Boost I have to work (1.33.1) with wasn't going to be of much help so, after coming to the conclusion that if I was going to do this in the time I'd planned for it, I'd have to change my strategy.